Health

 - Whole grains

-Regular exercise can improve sleep, reduce hot flashes, ease stress and support overall health and well-being during surgical menopause.
-Choose activities you enjoy, like brisk walking, cycling, swimming or playing a sport.
+3. Exercise: Regular exercise can improve sleep, reduce hot flashes, ease stress and support overall health and well-being during surgical menopause.
+Choose activities such as brisk walking, cycling, swimming or playing sports.
 Stretching and yoga can also help you manage stress.

-Talking to a mental health professional after a hysterectomy can help you work through your feelings about the procedure and your health issues.
-Through talk therapy, you can understand the causes of anxiety, depression and stress and find positive ways to cope.
+4. Psychotherapy: Talking to a mental health professional after a hysterectomy can help you work through your feelings about the procedure and your health issues.
+Through talk therapy, you can understand the causes of anxiety, depression, and stress and find positive ways to cope.

 - Citalopram (Celexa)